 Beowyn waved back the way he’d come.
 “So let’s go find Evon.
 She’ll want to see you the moment she hears you’re here.”

 Beowyn led them through the hallways to Evaughnlynn’s and Roselyn’s preparations room.
-The two young women and a young girl were preparing their potions.
-“But I don’t see why she has to
+The two young cousins and a young girl were preparing their potions.
+“But I don’t see why she has

 Evaughnlynn turned to the door and smiled.
 “Hello, Faolan.”